Miracles do happen and any dog can do it...

 Hannah Walton

-was 23 when she started agility though she wishes that she had done it sooner.
+started agility at the age of 23 though she wishes that she had done it sooner.

-in 2017 she travelled to Ohio (USA) as part of a nursing placement and stayed with a nurse and a doctor who had 13 dogs.
-So as well as working in the hospitals alongside them as a student nurse, she got introduced to dog agility.
-She went to a number of shows with her hosts and even had a go with one of her dogs.
+As part of a student nursing placement, she travelled to Ohio (USA) in 2017 where she stayed with a nurse and a doctor who had 13 dogs.
+In addition to working alongside them in the hospital, she was introduced to dog agility.
+She went to a number of shows with her hosts and even had a go with one of their dogs.

 She is currently a staff nurse at the James Cook NHS Hospital in Teeside.